nden/code-experiments/ACM2013/wcs_api.md

     wcsobj(x,y)

-should be able to transform the cordinates using the correct transform.
+should be able to transform the coordinates using the correct transform.
 This is handled by the `SelectorModel` class.

     wcs_for_region_3 = wcsobj.select(label=3)